frame-lang/frame-docs/index.rst

 Frame Innovations in Automata Design
 --------------

-Frame was born of a deep interest in making automata easy to use in day-to-day software system design and programming.
+Frame was born from a deep interest in making automata easy to use in day-to-day software system design and programming.
 Automata (state machines, pushdown automata and Turing machines) are bedrock computer science, yet are considered esoteric and reserved for heavy use in only a few specialized fields.